ofiryakobi/debm/README.md

 To save the estimation's results to a csv file, use:
 `saveEstimation(res1,'c:\\your_desired_path\\results.csv')`

+You can save a lot of computation time by using multiprocessing (see the section above).
+Simply configure your model to use more than one CPU:
+'sok1.mp=10' #This will set your model to use 10 CPUs (if you have less than 10 CPUs, it will use of all of them).

+Run OptimizeBF again, now when multiprocessing is enabled (note: this is exactly the same line of code as before):
+`res1=sok1.OptimizeBF(pspace,True,'MSD','pw')`
+You will notice a significant improvement in run speed.

 More advanced user can use external packages (e.g. SciPy) for optimization, using the CalcLoss function which accepts parameters and returns the loss.